Persian theatre

 Persian theater (تئاتر ایرانی) goes back to antiquity.
-The first initiation of theater and phenomena of acting can be traced in ceremonial theaters to glorify national heroes and legends and to humiliate the enemy, as in the classics "Soug Sivash" and "Mogh Koshi" (Megakhouni).
 Ancient Persian theatre and dance was significantly researched by the Greek historian Herodotus of Halikarnassos, who lived during the Persian rule in Greece.
 In his work Book IX (Calliope), he describes the history of Asian empires and also the Persian wars until 478 BC.

 Historical Persian theatre

 These are a few of the dramatic performing arts that became popularized in Iran in 7th century AD, long before the advent of cinema.
 A few examples include: